 \section{Acknowledgements}

-This paper derives from the research leading to my PhD thesis and it would simply not be conceivable without the guidance and support of my supervisor Simon Donaldson.
-I am also fundamentally indebted to Richard Thomas, Alexei Kovalev and Simon Salamon for their many contributions in the process.
+This paper derives from the research leading to my PhD thesis and it would not be conceivable without the guidance and support of Simon Donaldson.
+I am also fundamentally indebted to Richard Thomas, Alexei Kovalev and Simon Salamon for many important contributions and to the referee, for a very thorough review of the first version.
 This project was fully funded by the Capes Scholarship (2327-03-1), from the Ministry of Education of the Federal Republic of Brazil.

 The explicit construction of asymptotically stable bundles is joint work with Marcos Jardim, under a post-doctoral grant (2009/10067-0) by Fapesp - S\~ao Paulo State Research Council.
 I would finally like to thank Marcos Jardim and Amar Henni for some useful last-minute suggestions.